 Sometimes we also implement custom components or plug-ins for integrations when customer systems do not have interfaces that conform to more common standards or perform more complex operations on the data being transferred.
 Customized components are developed with custom code.

 We work according to the DevOps model and an average day consists of trouble-shooting for solutions in production and the implementation of new integrations or changes.
-Production support is primarily the responsibility of our support team, but we developers support them with production troubleshooting as needed.
+Production support is primarily the responsibility of our Operations team, but we developers support them with production troubleshooting as needed.
 In addition, while the project is in progress, the developers are conducting problem-solving work on the products in a test environment.

 A support ticketing system aids our work.
 One ticket can be a change to an existing integration or an entirely new integration.
 The number of tickets can therefore vary considerably.
 It is part of our operating model that another developer always reviews the implementations of others.
 So each of us also conducts reviews between implementations.
 This review verifies that the desired action has been made in the implementation according to the agreed coding practices and that the solution has been documented sufficiently.

 We take coffee breaks to chat with our colleagues and teammates either in person at the office or via digital channels.
 We also occasionally need to attend various meetings: status meetings, project meetings, and testing meetings.
 In addition to email, we also communicate with the customer through various messaging applications such as MS Teams or Slack.